The Industrial Broker Prospecting Playbook For 2026

 The mechanics:

-- Scan within 750m: that's the radius that captures the businesses already in similar-sized industrial buildings.
+- Scan the precinct: Scayled expands outward from the listing until it captures the businesses already in similar-sized industrial buildings.

 - Get 30-50 named occupiers: with their verified email + named decision-maker (operations manager, CEO, owner).